Torsional Hall Viscosity of Massive Chern Insulators: Magnetic Field and Momentum Deformations

 With this discussion in mind, we introduce a Pauli-Villars regulator to renormalize Eq.~\eqref{kperpint}.
-In particular, we introduce $N$ Pauli-Villar fields with couplings $m_i$ and $b_i$, and weights $c_i$, $i=1,\cdots,N$.
+In particular, we introduce $N$ Pauli-Villars fields with couplings $m_i$ and $b_i$, and weights $c_i$, $i=1,\cdots,N$.
 To cancel the quadratic and logarithmic divergences, we require

 where $i= 0$ denotes the parameters of the original fermion, e.g., $b_0=b$.
 To obey Eq.~\eqref{PVreg1}, we can take $N=3$ and set

 The condition in Eq.~\eqref{PVreg2} then allows us to set

 with $1/\epsilon_i\to \infty$.
 Equivalently, we can express the renormalization constraints in terms of the corresponding Newtonian masses $2M_i=1/b_i$ $(2M_0=2M=1/b)$ as